dznes/totvs-connector-ecommerce-prisma/README.md

 - [X] Add JWT and role-based authentication to access private routes.

 ### Scheduller using Google Console
-- [ ] Add update for product details in database every 1 minute updates from TOTVS.
+- [X] Add update for product details in database every 15 minutes updates from TOTVS.
-- [ ] Add update for product balance in database every 1 minute updates from TOTVS.
+- [X] Add update for product balance in database every 15 minutes updates from TOTVS.
-- [ ] Add update for product prices and cost in database every 1 minute updates from TOTVS.
+- [X] Add update for product prices and cost in database every 15 minutes updates from TOTVS.
-- [ ] Add update for clients in database every 1 minute updates from TOTVS.
+- [X] Add update for clients in database every 15 minutes updates from TOTVS.
-- [ ] Add update for orders in database every 1 minute updates from TOTVS.
+- [X] Add update for orders in database every 15 minutes updates from TOTVS.
-- [ ] Add update for orders with skus in database every 1 minute updates from TOTVS.
+- [X] Add update for orders with skus in database every 15 minutes updates from TOTVS.
-- [ ] Make scheduler to run updates every 1 minute in all update endpoints, in the right order:
+- [X] Make scheduler to run updates every 15 minutes in all update endpoints, in the right order:
+  Sku and Products:
   1. Colors
   2. Sizes
   3. Product Info
-  4. Product Balances/Prices/OPs
+  4. Product Balances/Prices/Costs
+  Users and Orders:
-  5. Clients
+  1. Clients
-  6. Orders
+  2. Orders
-  7. Orders with Products
+  3. Orders with Products

 #### CORRECTIONS AFTER IMPLEMENTATION:
 PERFORM CROSS-ANALYSIS OF THE INTERNAL DATABASE AND TOTVS.